mattbalmer/mb-di/README.md

 If you try to access a key that does not exist, the app will throw an error, rather than return undefined.

-    // Error: MbDi: 'thingThatDoesntExist' does not exist on the source object! di.inject(function(thingThatDoesntExist) {
+    // Error: mb.Injector: 'thingThatDoesntExist' does not exist on the source object! di.inject(function(thingThatDoesntExist) {

     });